How Long Does A Whiplash Claim Take?

 Once you have agreed an amount for your whiplash claim your solicitor will request your settlement cheque from the insurance company.
 This should be received within 2 weeks of the agreed settlement date so should not add a significant delay to your claim.

-You can see that whiplash compensation claim can be settled in as little as 3 months, however for many reasons this period can be extended to 6 months or occasionally 12 months or even more.
+A whiplash compensation claim can be settled in as little as 3 months, however extenuating circumstances can mean that this period is extended to 6 months or occasionally 12 months and up.
 If your injury is not severe you can expect to settle your claim within 12 months from the date of the accident.

 Why not make a free enquiry now by contacting us in one of the following ways to find out if and how much you can claim (no cost and no obligation to proceed, we are here to help):-